pippinbarr/v-r-5/process/to-do.md

 ## As of 2024-02-21

+### General

+- Looking down and falling into the scene?
+- Click to play for WebGL cursor grab?

 ### Technical

 - **World's most basic torch is operating now and it's nice.** ~~Flashlight~~

-- The Area Light building with its baked lightmap looks pretty fucked (only sometimes???)
+- **I'm starting not to worry about this** ~~The Area Light building with its baked lightmap looks pretty fucked (only sometimes???)~~

-- Where is the fucking water? ? ?
+- Where is the fucking water in the WebGL build?!
+  - Threw in a placeholder
+- There is an unpleasant loop moment *sometimes* where you hear a hitch in the brownian noise

 ### Sound?

-- Clicks for lights?
+- **Gosh they sound good!** ~~Clicks for lights?~~
-- General white/brown noise ambience?
-Based on something?
+- **Brown noise that just dampens when you go indoors is nice** ~~General white/brown noise ambience?
+Based on something?~~
+  - ~~Different sound for indoors, during a sun snap?
+Sun position determinant?
+Proximity to the water (that I can't see right now in webgl)?~~

 ### Interiors